Roof Insulation Guide

 The second type of roof insulation is known as 'warm roof' insulation, and this is installed above the rafters.
 Now, this type of insulation uses a different form of insulation to the aforementioned 'cold roof' insulation and is primarily used when the loft is to be used as a habitable space.

-Pricing tends to be similar wherever you choose to place the insulation, with the variation usually being in the type of materials used and the contractors' fees.
+Pricing can vary wherever you choose to place the insulation, with the variation usually being in the type of materials used and the contractors' fees.

 What Are the Pros and Cons of Installing Roof Insulation?